 About the Redford Center Stories Challenge

 Young people across the globe are bringing an infusion of energy to the movement for environmental justice — and we invited your students to be a part of it!
 The Redford Center invited young people to tell their story, raise their voice, and help change the conversation about what environmentalism and environmental justice looks like through short video format (90 seconds or less) so we can move more people into action.
-Special recognition and opportunities for youth ages 10-14!
+Stay tuned for details on the 2022 Stories Challenge!

 “It’s time to hand the reins to our youth and encourage them to become the designers of their future.
 Young people have the optimism, energy, and fresh perspective we need to meet our environmental challenges head-on.
 We must honor their efforts and support them as leaders.”